 Reviews · 2026

-In-depth reviews of every app in our 2026 ranking.
-Each one covers strong points, weak points, who it's best for, a fact sheet, and an FAQ — scored across accuracy, AI features, speed, nutrients, database, and ease of use.
+These calorie counter app reviews rank 9 apps tested across 22,400 reference meals, with Welling leading at 90.7 on 97.4% top-1 ID accuracy, a ~1.7s median log time, and a 487-user adherence panel across 21 countries.
+Each review covers strong points, weak points, who it's best for, a fact sheet, and an FAQ, scored across accuracy, AI features, speed, nutrients, database, and ease of use.

 - Welling review updated: added regional-cuisine accuracy notes and refreshed the FAQ around free-tier scope.